Doy-lee/session-pro-backend/google.md

 - cancelled their subscription and the expiry time has passed.
 - had payment issues with their subscription and it has passed the account hold period.

+A new subscription also means changing from one plan to another.
+Eg: Moving from a one-month plan to a three-month plan.

+A purchase can also include a linked purchase token.
+If this is present in a purchase event it means the backend should revoke the subscription linked to the previous purchase token (the linked purchase token).
+This may happen if a user moves plans.

-When a new subscription is received an unredeemed payment is added to the database with the subscription's purchase token, order id, expiry time, and grace period.
-This unredeemed payment can be redeemed by the user to generate a pro proof.
+When a new subscription is received an unredeemed payment is added to the database.
+An unredeemed payment can be redeemed by the user to generate a pro proof.

+#### Unredeemed Payment

+The following is added to the unredeemed payments table:
+- `order_id`
+- `purchase_token`
+- `provider`
+- `expiry_unix_ts_ms`
+- `plan`
+- `platform_refund_expiry_ts_ms`

 ### Renewals